tim-koehler/German-Synonyms/README.md

 1. Highlight word you want to find a synonym for
 2. Run command `German-Synonyms: Lookup Synonym`
 3. If any synonym is found select it from the list

+## About

+This extension uses the following API to fetch the synonyms.
+Thank's to the people behind: https://www.openthesaurus.de/about/api